 At minimum, you’ll need a bachelor’s degree in criminal justice, business or public administration, or behavioral science, and 5 years of upper-level management experience in a correctional setting.
 Many administrators start out as corrections officers or sergeants and, through hard work, are promoted to the higher ranks in the correctional facility.

 Because correctional officers at all levels have a duty to prevent and remediate problems in their specific facility, enrolling in a human services program can educate you on how to work within the prison environment.

 Correctional administrators are part of the larger field of supervisors of correctional officers.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, the median national annual salary for corrections supervisors is $60,560.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, the average national annual salary for corrections supervisors is $69,000.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.